Library Resources

 Specialized & Technical Terminology

-"This alphabetical listing of library acronyms includes: ALA unit, division, roundtable and committee acronyms, ALA unit publications known by acronyms, Acronyms for other library and related organizations, Abbreviations commonly used in library literature."
-From American Library Association (ALA).
+"This alphabetical listing of library acronyms and initialisms includes: ALA unit, division, office, roundtable and committee acronyms and initialisms; ALA unit publications known by acronyms; Acronyms for other library and related organizations; Abbreviations commonly used in library literature (e.g. AACR)."
+From the American Library Association (ALA).

 Online Dictionary for Library and Information Science